ZiwenWan/Program-Dependence-Graph-in-LLVM/README.md

 ## LLVM bitcode compilation

-For simple C programs(e.g. test.c)
+For simple C programs(e.g. test.c), do

-> **clang -emit-llvm -S test.c**
+> **clang -emit-llvm -S test.c -o test.bc**

-This should give you **test.ll**.
+and you have a binary LLVM bitcode file, this file can be directly used as the input for PDG generation.

-Then, use the llvm-as tool to generate bc file.
+You can also use llvm-as to generate a human-readable bitcode file(.ll) if you would like to:

-> **llvm-as test.ll**
+> **llvm-dis test.bc**

-This should give you the bc file needed for testing.
+You will have a human-readable bitcode file(.ll) for debugging and testing.

-For large practical software written in C, please refer to this great article for help:
+For those large practical software written in C(e.g., wget), please refer to the following article for help:

 http://gbalats.github.io/2015/12/10/compiling-autotooled-projects-to-LLVM-bitcode.html

-(We successfully compiled thttpd/wget/telnet/openssh/nginx by following this article, thanks to the author!)
+(We successfully compiled thttpd/wget/telnet/openssh/curl/nginx/sqlite by following this great article, thanks to the author!)

 ## Avaliable Passes